ddadaal/ddadaal.me/contents/20190212-simstate/en.md

 ## Respect React's programming pattern

-[MobX](https://github.com/mobxjs/mobx) and [react.di](https://github.com/RobinBuschmann/react.di) were extensively used for my last projects to have an frontend infrastructure that looks like that in backend, which effectively solved state and dependency management problems.
+[MobX](https://github.com/mobxjs/mobx) and [react.di](https://github.com/RobinBuschmann/react.di) were extensively used for my last projects to have an frontend infrastructure that looks like backend, which helps a lot in state and dependency management.
 However, some problems occurred during their integration in the context of React, the most important of which is the inconsistencies between the code styles in OOP with Dependency Injection Pattern (encouraged by react.di) and functional pattern (by React).

 The following code snippet shows the differences between the patterns with an example to implement a commonly seen component in our code, with event handlers and dependency to external data store.